 Furthermore, you can play a similar game on the lawn or in safe places during a walk.
 Once your dog is sniffing, bend down in large grass and call them.
 Keep in mind to be very enthusiastic once they find you.

 Dogs do not chase their food; however, you can utilize their abilities to get their desired toy.
 Your dog should be eager to play using an interactive dog toy.
 Start by concisely teasing your puppy with the toy when your dog sees it, hide it outside, or throw it within long grass.

 Boost your puppy to go and get it while saying in a motivating voice, “where is it?”.
 Once your dog recognizes the game, you can make your dog harder by not allowing your furry friend to see where you hide its toy.

 Pounce and shake

 Pounce as well as shake games are frequently played freely by the dog owner.
-Your dog throws its toy upwards then pounces on it.
+Your dog throws its toy upwards and then pounces on it.
 Your dog will often shake the dog toy until the squeal is eliminated, so the games should be controlled.
 Squeaky dog toys can be used to obtain your dog’s consideration.

-Keep in mind; training should be enjoyable as well.
+Keep in mind; that training should be enjoyable as well.
 It keeps your dog’s mind busy, and you can consider numerous games, and delicious food treats to reward your dog’s good manners.
 The Flipper dog toy, the bottle-shaped slow food dispenser leads to less air being gulped by the Pet while eating and results in a happier Pet with a Gas-Free Tummy.
 If you want further helpful advice, join a native dog training class.